algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 Our team is retrieving an actual project from CORIS Innovation. \
 It is called SportShield and it is a device capable of securing your skis or snowboard by roping them with the device. \
-The device is composed of an alarm, a **motion detector**[^3], a **GPS**[^4], a cable and an **electromagnet**[^5].
+The device is composed of an alarm, a **motion detector**[^3], a **GPS**[^4], a cable, an **electromagnet**[^5], a small **Bluetooth**[^6] antenna and a **programmable card**[^7].
 It is also provided with an application to change mode and get notifications in real-time of the device. \
 In the end, this device is meant to be used in other sports fields such as bicycle or skateboard.

-As a matter of fact, the team was asked to optimise an existing code of the product given by CORIS Innovation but also to add more features such as the **NFC**[^6].
+As a matter of fact, the team was asked to optimise an existing code of the product given by CORIS Innovation but also to add more features such as the **NFC**[^8].

 All these improvements should be done within the deadlines set by the school and respecting the criteria of battery consumption which is important but also the expected requirements given by the company.

 ### 1.3.
 Out Of Scope

-This project also has some features that could be implemented but are not in our area of expertise and are not feasible within the deadlines set by the school for the SportShield project.
+This project also has some features that could be implemented but are not in our area of expertise and are not feasible within the time given to us by the school for the SportShield project.

 #### ➭ **Application Improvement**

 The application software is not in its final state and could be improved in many ways. \
 However, the team was specially asked to only work on the product's software which doesn't include the application.
-It would be done by the client company and not by the school's team.
+It will be done by the client's company and not by the school's team.

 #### ➭ **Market Analysis**

 The market analysis is not to be defined, it was already done by the client company. \
-Moreover, a market analysis wouldn't make any sense there, it is not in our field of expertise and we won't be able to do it effectively.
+Moreover, a market analysis wouldn't make any sense there, it is not in our field of expertise.

 #### ➭ **Refurbish Hardware**

-The **hardware**[^7] should be refurbished as it does not exactly correspond to the project.
+The **hardware**[^9] should be refurbished as it does not exactly correspond to the project.
 We have found out that the hardware doesn't work as intended, as the product is a prototype, it is no surprise to us.
 It poses some problems in a lot of aspects and is not optimal.
 Meaning, that we are quite limited by the hardware and its flaws. \
 For example, the electro-magnet consumes way too much energy for the battery and can not be deactivated with the actual layout. \
 However, the team was precisely asked to focus only on the software, the research and purchase of better hardware are consequently not our task.